vibewell25/vibewell/docs/docs/deployment/production-environment.md

-# Vibewell Production Environment
+# VibeWell Production Environment

-This document describes the production environment setup for the Vibewell application, including infrastructure, security measures, and operational procedures.
+This document describes the production environment setup for the VibeWell application, including infrastructure, security measures, and operational procedures.

 ## Infrastructure

 ### Hosting Environment

-The Vibewell application is deployed in a production environment with the following components:
+The VibeWell application is deployed in a production environment with the following components:

 - **Web Application Server**: Node.js application running on Docker containers
 - **Reverse Proxy**: Nginx for handling request routing, SSL termination, and rate limiting